mtripg6666tdr/nextjs-obfuscator/README.md

 module.exports = nextConfig;
 ```
-If you uses some other plugins, we recommend applying later than any other plugins because at most cases the obfuscation will change large portion of the code.
+If you use some other plugins, we recommend applying this plugin later than any other ones because at most cases the obfuscation will change large portion of the code.

 ## API
 <pre>